 To strengthen the provision of creative arts activities for health and wellbeing in our communities and to seek effective cross-sector partnerships to achieve this.

 To increase the accessibility and visibility of live performance events and experiences in our local communities and to be an advocate for creative arts and wider cultural community in this part of Scotland.

 To manage a sufficiently resourced and operationally efficient organisation that is fit for purpose and is able to provide opportunities for professional creative practitioners to work in North Ayrshire.

-Andy is the Former General Manager of Triple Act, Theatre & Arts, he stepped down in August 2020 and re-joined Board as Treasurer.
-Andy has enjoyed a long and successful career in Theatre Production and Stage Management, his knowledge and experience is a great asset to the team.
+Andy is the Former General Manager of Triple Act, Theatre & Arts, he stepped down in August 2020 and re-joined the Board.
+Andy has enjoyed a long and successful career in Theatre Production and Management, his knowledge and experience is a great asset to the team.